Hierarchical Training of Deep Neural Networks Using Early Exiting: Experiments

 \subsection{Performance Analysis}

 } In this part, the performance analysis setup is elaborated.
 We analyze the important performance factors of accuracy, memory footprint, computational burden, communication rate and runtime in our proposed hierarchical training framework and compare the results with the baseline of full-cloud training.
-The experiments are done on CIFAR-10 dataset \cite{Krizhevsky_2009_learning}.
-The VGG-16 architecture is trained for $100$ epochs with Adam optimizer~\cite{kingma2014adam} with a learning rate of $2\times10^{-4}$.
+The experiments are done on CIFAR-10 dataset with 10 classes of $32\times32$ images \cite{Krizhevsky_2009_learning} and Tiny ImageNet dataset with $200$ classes of $64\times64$ images \cite{le2015tiny, deng2009imagenet}.
+The VGG-16 architecture is trained for $100$ epochs with an Adam optimizer~\cite{kingma2014adam} with a learning rate of $2\times10^{-4}$ without early stopping.
 The number of output channels of the compression convolution varies between $4$ and $512$ based on the position of the separation point.
-The ResNet-18 architecture is trained for $200$ epochs with stochastic gradient descent optimizer and an initial learning rate of $0.1$ that is reduced through every epoch with a cosine annealing scheduler \cite{loshchilov_sgdr_2017}.
-Here, the number of channels in the output of the compression convolution varies between $4$ and $64$ based on the position of the separation point.
+The ResNet-18 architecture is trained for $200$ epochs without early stopping with a stochastic gradient descent optimizer and an initial learning rate of $0.1$.
+This learning rate undergoes reduction at each epoch using a cosine annealing scheduler~\cite{loshchilov_sgdr_2017}.
+The number of channels in the output of the compression convolution varies between $4$ and $64$ based on the position of the separation point.
+For both architectures, we used random crop, random horizontal flip and normalization preprocessing methods before feeding the data samples to the model in the training phase.
+In the random crop, the images are firstly zero-padded by $4$ pixels on each side and then randomly cropped by a size of $32\times32$ for CIFAR-10 and $64\times64$ for Tiny ImageNet.
+For both models and both datasets, the training phase batch size is $64$ and the testing phase batch size is $50$.
+The early exit and the final exit in both architectures use similar cross-entropy loss.
+To keep the comparisons fair, the full-cloud baselines are trained with the same number of epochs, batch size, loss function and preprocessing as their counterpart hierarchical models.